nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 2. Should be able to hold up to 1000 tasks.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
-5. Should be able to be opened by hotkey
-6. Should have clear documentations
+5. Should have clear documentations
-7. Should be user-friendly with neat layout
+6. Should be user-friendly with neat layout
-8. Output should be exportable to another computer (example through XML files)
+7. Output should be exportable to another computer (example through XML files)

 ## Appendix D : Glossary